digital-blueprint/handbook/docs/cd/logo.md

 ### The text
 The text on the right side of the Logo consists of two parts.
 A headline "digital blueprint" and a subheading.
 The headline should never change.
 The subheading can change depending on the use.
 The default subheading is "a university toolbox".
+More information for the brand name can be found [here](../naming).
 Read more under [Adapt the Text](#adapt-the-text).

 ### Background